FormidableLabs/react-native-ama/packages/core/docs/core.md

 ### Config File

 When you install the `@react-native-ama/core` package, the ama.rules.json file should be generated automatically.
-If cases it doesn't generate automatically, run the following from the root of your project:
+In cases it doesn't generate automatically, run the following from the root of your project:

 ```bash
 # Create ama.rules.json with an empty JSON object if it doesn't exist